A ゛fugue゛ is an imitational style with some rules and does not have a fixed

 Even thought the melody along with a theme appears in the middle of a

-piece, it is generally called counter theme, as long as it reappears in
+piece, it is generally called counter theme, as long as it reappears in accompaniment to later coming themes.

 Typically, but not always, once appeared theme in a certain voice is not